Trade in Services in ASEAN

 All of these contribute to progressively deeper level and wider coverage of ASEAN Member States’ commitment to substantially eliminate restrictions to trade in services among them.

 The ASEAN Trade in Services Agreement (ATISA) has now been concluded and its signing is expected to be completed soon upon completion of the domestic approval of the remaining Member State to sign the agreement.

 What Has Been Achieved?

 At present, ASEAN has concluded nine packages of commitments under the AFAS signed by the AEM through five rounds of negotiations since 1 January 1996.
 These packages provide for details of commitments of each ASEAN Member State in various services sectors and subsectors.

-In addition, there has also been five additional packages of commitments in financial services under the AFAS signed by the AFMM (the second, third, fourth, fifth and sixth Packages of Commitments of Financial Services under the AFAS) and six additional packages of commitments in air transport under the AFAS signed by the ATM (the fourth, fifth, sixth, seventh, eighth and ninth Packages of Commitments on Air Transport Services under the AFAS).
+In addition, there has also been six additional packages of commitments in financial services under the AFAS signed by the AFMM (the second, third, fourth, fifth, sixth and seventh Packages of Commitments of Financial Services under the AFAS) and six additional packages of commitments in air transport under the AFAS signed by the ATM (the fourth, fifth, sixth, seventh, eighth and ninth Packages of Commitments on Air Transport Services under the AFAS).

 In November 2012, ASEAN Economic Ministers (AEM) signed the ASEAN Agreement on Movement of Natural Persons (MNP) in Phnom Penh, Cambodia.
 The schedules of commitment under the MNP Agreement supersede Mode 4 commitments of the earlier AFAS packages.
 The MNP Agreement enters into force on 14 June 2016 following completion of its ratification by all AMS.
 Pursuant to Article 7 of this Agreement, initial discussions to review and update the schedules of commitments under this Agreement has started.

 Mutual Recognition Arrangements